 EU MDR Rules Could Impact Medical Device Business Strategies

 Changes in the European Union (EU) MDR and IVDR standards could force business change in the EU’s MedTech market.
-The second-largest market for medical devices is about to go through a major overhaul.
+The second-largest market for medical devices is about to go through a significant overhaul.
 In less than a year, the new medical device regulation (MDR) and in-vitro diagnostics regulation (IVDR) will go into effect.
 The new directives aim to further modernize the market by initiating stringent safety measures and data requirements for medical devices in the EU.
 The impact of these directives and could inevitably shape the way companies conduct business.

 Consequences for Device Manufacturers who are Lagging

-The first deadlines begin to apply in May 2020.
-There are significant changes to safety requirements, clinical expectations, labelling, technical documentation, and post-market requirements.
+The first deadlines began to apply in May 2020.
+There are significant changes to safety requirements, clinical expectations, labeling, technical documentation, and postmarket requirements.
 Medical device manufacturers that fail to comply with new EU MDR regulations face having their products taken off shelves and out of production.
 The products that remain or enter the European market will face tighter restrictions and more complex regulatory standards.

-Based on the sheer expansiveness of the new regulations, the likelihood increases that manufacturers will need to allocate more resources to support their regulatory infrastructure.
-For example, higher levels of clinical safety, efficacy testing and documentation will require expert staff, as well as a modern, automated quality management software to manage premarket and postmarket product tracking.
+Based on the new regulations, the sheer expansiveness, the likelihood increases that manufacturers will need to allocate more resources to support their regulatory infrastructure.
+For example, higher levels of clinical safety, efficacy testing, and documentation will require expert staff and modern, automated quality management software to manage premarket and postmarket product tracking.

 Regulations may also require some manufacturers to rethink their product rollout strategies completely.
 The new system is highly fragmented, relying on notified bodies (NBs)to verify clinical investigations.
 There is a growing concern that it may not be possible to get all products recertified before deadlines due to a shortage of notified bodies.
 However, EU regulatory bodies have not indicated willingness to postpone despite requests from the industry.

 Opportunities for Forward-Thinking Manufacturers